annarlieb/StrandedInSpaceProject/ReadMe.txt

+Stranded in Space!
-Anna Lieb
+By: Anna Lieb

-COSC102: Introduction to Computing II
-Project 2 Milestone 3: Creative Game
-Fall 2022
+I created this game for an assignment.
+The instructions for this assignment can be found in P2_SSG.pdf.

-Run Launcher.java to play the game.
+Run Launcher.java to play the game!

 THEME: Space!
 You are an astronaut and unfortunately, your tether broke while fixing your spaceship
     so you have to make it back to your spaceship.